• Country

 The project works on productivity, diversification and quality improvement with a small pilot group of farmers.

 The project will convert part of the cocoa production to organic production.
 The conversion of organic will be paired with intensive training on good agricultural practices (pruning, organic composting, etc.) to compensate for reduced production in the first years of the transition by using no chemical fertilizers.
 The use of compost, leguminous trees, cattle & poultry manure will improve soil condition and fertility.
 The project also aims to increase the quality of the farmers’ cocoa beans by improving fermentation processes.
-These activities combined will lead to a quality and organic premium, considerably increasing the farmers’ income.
+These activities combined will lead to a quality and organic premium on top of the Fairtrade premium, considerably increasing the farmers’ income.

 Furthermore, The project will encourage the diversification of activities in order to increase incomes: this will happen through the construction of sustainable small-scale poultry farms for the production of food and organic fertilizers.
 The project will also promote crop diversification and cultivation by women.